department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/research-findings.md

 > _P12: "I tell you, they keep that Caregivers program a big secret.
 Anyone you ask they say 'go see this person, go see that person.'"_ <br>

-### Finding 2: Veterans and Caregivers had mixed comfortability with and ease of signing the form.
+### Finding 2: Veterans and Caregivers had mixed comfortability and ease when signing the form.

 Labels: DSP: Form feedback; DSP: Ask users for signature